jacksonjw12/mbannister.github.io/_teaching/62-s16/Assignment09/Assignment09.md

 The semantics of each command follow.

-- `CREATE` _filename size_: Creates a new file called _filename_ whose _size_ is given by size (meaning that the file stores _size_ characters).
+- `CREATE filename size`: Creates a new file called `filename` whose `size` is given by `size` (meaning that the file stores `size` characters).
 Initially, the file consists of spaces.
-If a file with this name already exists and is at least as big as _size_ bytes, the command does nothing; if a file with this name already exists but is smaller than _size_ bytes, the existing file is resized to be _size_ bytes and spaces are used to fill in the new area.
+If a file with this name already exists and is at least as big as `size` bytes, the command does nothing; if a file with this name already exists but is smaller than `size` bytes, the existing file is resized to be `size` bytes and spaces are used to fill in the new area.
 If creation is successful (either because a new file is being created or an existing file is being extended), block the currently-running program for 300 milliseconds.
-- `READ` _filename offset_: Reads the character at the given offset from the file whose name is _filename_.
-Fails silently if no file with the name _filename_ exists or if the offset is not within the bounds of the file.
-If the file exists, block the currently-running program for 150 milliseconds.
+- `READ filename offset`: Reads the character at the given offset from the file whose name is `filename`.
+Fails silently if no file with the name `filename` exists or if the offset is not within the bounds of the file.
+If the file exist (even if the offset is out of bounds), block the currently-running program for 150 milliseconds.
-- `WRITE` _filename offset character_: Writes the character character into offset offset of the file whose name is _filename_.
-Fails silently if no file with the name _filename_ exists or if the offset is not within the bounds of the file.
-If the file exists, block the currently-running program for 200 milliseconds.
+- `WRITE filename offset character`: Writes the character `character` into offset `offset` of the file whose name is `filename`.
+Fails silently if no file with the name `filename` exists or if the offset is not within the bounds of the file.
+If the file exists (even if the offset is out of bounds), block the currently-running program for 200 milliseconds.
-- `PRINT` _filename_: Prints the contents of the file whose name is _filename_ to the output file containing the printer's output.
+- `PRINT filename`: Prints the contents of the file whose name is `filename` to the output file containing the printer's output.
 (The output of each `PRINT` command should be on its own line of the output file.)
 Fails silently if the file does not exist.
 If the file exists, block the currently-running program for 1000 milliseconds plus one millisecond per byte in the file.
 (So, for example, if the file has a length of 300 bytes, you'll block the currently-running program for 1300 milliseconds.)
 Note that printing a file requires locking both the printer and the file for the duration of the print operation.
-- `SLEEP` _duration_: Blocks the currently-running program for _duration_ milliseconds.
+- `SLEEP duration`: Blocks the currently-running program for `duration` milliseconds.
 This is used to simulate the program doing calculations that do not involve system resources like files and printers.
 - `END`: Ends the program.

-(You may be wondering why the READ command doesn't seem to have any real use, since there are no commands that take the character that was read and do anything with it.
+(You may be wondering why the `READ` command doesn't seem to have any real use, since there are no commands that take the character that was read and do anything with it.
 Remember, though, that the intent here is not to provide a programming language; it's just to simulate the interaction of multiple programs wanting to perform input and output to the same devices simultaneously.
 In such a context, it's less important what the operations are and more important when they occur relative to one another and how simultaneous operations affect one another.)

 ## Running your simulator

 Your `main()` method should be written in a class called `Simulator`; all of your classes should be in a package `BooOS`.
-It should accept two command-line parameters: the name of the input file containing the programs it should execute, and the name of the output file to which printer output should be written.
+Your program should accept two command-line parameters: the name of the input file containing the programs it should execute, and the name of the output file to which printer output should be written.
 We should be able to run your program from the command line using the following command:

 ```bash
 java Simulator input1.txt output1.txt